Former New Zealand prime minister ordered to pay $3.9 mln after company collapse | Law-Order

 The Supreme Court agreed.
 In the judgement, the court ordered the four directors to contribute NZ$39.8 million plus interest to Mainzeal creditors.
 It stated Yan was most culpable and said he was responsible for the entire amount of compensation, with Shipley, Tilby and Gromm’s liabilities capped at NZ$6.6 million and interest each.

-Lawyers on behalf of Shipley, Tilby and Gromm released a statement on behalf of their clients that they were "deeply disappointed then their appeal has been dismissed" and "they continue to regret the collapse of Mainzeal and its serious consequences for its staff, customers and creditors."
+Lawyers on behalf of Shipley, Tilby and Gromm said in a statement their clients were "deeply disappointed" their appeal has been dismissed and "continue to regret the collapse of Mainzeal and its serious consequences for its staff, customers and creditors."
 The statement said they will now take time to consider the consequences of the court's judgement.

 Yan's solicitor did not immediately responded to a request for comment and his lawyer said he had no instruction to comment on the case.
-Mainzeal liquidator Andrew Mckay told local media he welcomed the court's decision confirming the directors breached their duties.
+Mainzeal liquidator Andrew McKay said in a statement he welcomed the court's decision confirming the directors breached their duties.

-"This is a landmark judgment which reinforces the obligations directors have to fulfil their duties diligently and responsibly," he told Stuff.co.nz. ($1 = 1.6883 New Zealand dollars)
+“This is a landmark judgment which reinforces the obligations directors have to fulfil their duties diligently and responsibly," he said. ($1 = 1.6883 New Zealand dollars)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)